 Other Coursework

-In addition to the core and specialized courses, MFT programs often include a variety of other courses that support a well-rounded educational experience.
-These courses enrich the therapist’s knowledge and skills in specific and supportive areas:
+In addition to core coursework, MFT programs often include a variety of other courses that support a well-rounded educational experience.
+These courses help develop a deeper understanding and enhance therapeutic skills in specific areas:

 Specialized Electives